nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.19 REQUESTS

-Management request for creating or deleting association between X-Road member and security server.
+Management request for creating or deleting association between X-Road member and Security Server.
 Management requests are divided into registration and deletion requests.

-- Registration requests are submitted to the X-Road center over two channels which bring with it the need of two complementary requests: one request is submitted through X-Road security server, the other is presented to the central server's administrator through means independent of X-Road (for example, over digitally signed e-mail).
-The request can be either approved or declined in the user interface of the central server.
-There are two types of registration requests: registration of a security server client and registration of security server's authentication certificate.
+- Registration requests are submitted to the X-Road center over two channels which bring with it the need of two complementary requests: one request is submitted through X-Road Security Server, the other is presented to the Central Server's administrator through means independent of X-Road (for example, over digitally signed e-mail).
+The request can be either approved or declined in the user interface of the Central Server.
+There are two types of registration requests: registration of a Security Server client and registration of Security Server's authentication certificate.
-- Deletion requests are there to delete associations between X-Road clients, security servers and authentication certificates.
+- Deletion requests are there to delete associations between X-Road clients, Security Servers and authentication certificates.
 Deletion requests are not associated with request processing.
-There are two types of deletion requests: deletion of security server's authentication certificate and  deletion of security server' client.
+There are two types of deletion requests: deletion of Security Server's authentication certificate and  deletion of Security Server' client.
 Deletion request can be sent for following purposes:
-  - if a registration request is mistakenly sent (from user interface of the security server), respective (with the same client, security server and/or authentication certificate data) deletion request can be sent to delete the bad registration request;
+  - if a registration request is mistakenly sent (from user interface of the Security Server), respective (with the same client, Security Server and/or authentication certificate data) deletion request can be sent to delete the bad registration request;
-  - if authentication certificate of central server needs to be deleted, respective authentication certificate deletion request is sent either from user interface of the central server or security server;
+  - if authentication certificate of Central Server needs to be deleted, respective authentication certificate deletion request is sent either from user interface of the Central Server or Security Server;
-  - if client of a security server needs to be removed, respective deletion request can be sent.
+  - if client of a Security Server needs to be removed, respective deletion request can be sent.

 The record is created in the manner described above in this section.
 The record is modified on following occasions: